 Fishing and Alaska go hand-in-gill.
 The fishing industry is among the most beloved pastimes for locals, tourists, and seasonal workers alike.

-The Last Frontier is home to 48 fish species, including Chinook “King” Salmon, the largest salmon species in the world.
+Alaska is home to 48 fish species, including Chinook “King” Salmon, the largest salmon species in the world.
 If you enjoy fishing, Alaska is the best place to be.
 But before you go, here’s what you need to know about fishing in Alaska.

 Best Places to Fish in Alaska